 From Melisandre we hear that this kingsblood has the power to wake dragons from stone.
 This is a twofold riddle, solved for us by Daenerys: it is her intrinsic fiery inheritance, her fiery blood of the dragon that is the key to waking her dragons – that and the raging fire of Drogo’s pyre of course.
 The Undying in Qarth lust after Dany’s “life fire,” her life force, attempting to suck up all that good stuff to prolong their own lives.
 That said, how could a fiery inheritance enable one to go beyond skinchanging and actually see through the eyes of the trees and how does Catelyn fit into this?

 Well, first of all, light, also given off by fire, enables us to see.
 Melisandre and Thoros of Myr take this further by consulting the flames for visions of the future.
 Now consider the Myrish lens discussed as an analogy to Catelyn’s genetic inheritance above.
 As an instrument that affords sight at a distance, the lens utilizes the principles of light from that fiery ball in the heavens, sunlight that is refracted by the lens to converge into an image that appears closer than it really is.
-Bloodraven’s one red eye that glows like an ember in the darkness of the cave is of course an indication of his greenseeing powers.
+Bloodraven’s one red eye that glows like an ember in the darkness of the cave is of course an indication of his greenseeing powers, in analogy, his Myrish Eye, that which peers through the weirwood.
 And just to tease you a little, I posit that greenseeing originated from the third elder race I term merlings or myrlings but you can read all about that in this essay.

 That brings us back to Catelyn, a Tully from the Riverlands, her original home a castle standing on an island surrounded on by rivers on all sides.
-In that respect, Riverrun is reminiscent of Winterfell – island-like, enough food produce to last a long while.
+In that respect, Riverrun is reminiscent of Winterfell – island-like, with enough food supplies to last a long while.
 Catelyn has lots of links to fire – her auburn hair being the most obvious.
-Let’s not forget her mother Minisa Whent of Harrenhal on the shores of the Gods Eye and the fact that Harrenhal was drenched in dragon fire by Aegon the Conqueror.
-She also returns to life, rising from death after receiving Lord Beric’s fiery “lord’s kiss.”
-Lastly, Tully burial ritual commits the dead to both fire and water, the body being cremated prior to sinking beneath the waves with cremation otherwise only being practiced by Targaryens, the Dothraki (whom Dany is associated with) and the Wildlings (whom Jon is associated with) in the narrative.
+Let’s not forget her mother Minisa Whent of Harrenhal on the shores of the Gods Eye, and the fact that Harrenhal was drenched in dragon fire by Aegon the Conqueror.
+Catelyn also returns to life, rising from death after receiving Lord Beric’s fiery “lord’s kiss.”
+Lastly, Tully burial rites commit the dead to both fire and water, the body being cremated prior to sinking beneath the waves.
+Cremation is otherwise only practiced by Targaryens, the Dothraki (whom Dany is associated with) and the Wildlings (whom Jon is associated with) in the narrative.

 At the end of the Dance of the Dragons, Cregan Stark, then Lord of Winterfell, served as Hand of the eleven-year-old Aegon III for a day.
 He presided over trials and executions regarding the murder of Aegon II.
 Previously, Cregan Stark had pledged his support to Rhaenyra’s faction, the blacks.
 The alliance, known as the Pact of Ice and Fire included the promise of a Targaryen princess in exchange for his support (Cregan never did get his Targaryen princess and though he had four children with his replacement Blackwood bride, none of these continued the Stark line).
 Perhaps marrying a Targaryen princess would have introduced that special fiery greenseeing component into Stark lineage much earlier?
 I think this tit-bit of information indicates the rarity of greenseers within Stark genealogy.
 My feeling is that once lost, the blood of the greenseer is just as difficult to recover as the blood of the dragon, also that while the Targaryens are famous for bonding with dragons, we can consider House Stark not only as a bloodline connected to direwolves, but one responsible for producing the occasional powerful greenseer, one that can access the Winterfell heart tree.
 I like to think of Winterfell as the place where winter is felled and from all we’ve seen so far, a special greenseer may be the difference between winning and losing the battle against the white walkers and their wight army – this is what we expect regarding Bran’s role in the story.